xaroth8088/NetworkStateManager/README.md

 Run through the collection and apply the effects of each event.
 Similar to player input, above, you'll want to cast the objects inside of `events` appropriately.

 `void OnPrePhysicsFrameUpdate()`
 Do whatever you'd normally do with your game before the physics engine runs for the frame.
+This is the equivalent of `FixedUpdate()`.

 `void OnPostPhysicsFrameUpdate()`
 Do whatever you want with your game after the physics engine runs for the frame.
-Note that there's no strict equivalent to this in Unity's normal lifecycle, because normally the physics update is the last thing to happen during the frame.
+This has no direct analog to a Unity lifecycle event because Unity "ends" the frame processing after physics runs, though the closest conceptually would be an `Update()` that's guaranteed to only be called once between `FixedUpdate()`s.

 `void OnGetGameState(ref IGameState state)`
 Populate the `state` variable with your game's current state.
 The framework will take care of synchronizing `RigidBody` states, but any other game state that exists in your `GameObject`s or other game logic should be captured in this state.